Sorry, you need to enable JavaScript to visit this website.

 When you place buy-and-sell orders within your brokerage account, the brokerage firm executes them on your behalf.
 In exchange for this service, the firm may charge a fee, either as a percentage of your assets or as a flat fee for each trade.

-What are 3 different types of brokerage account arrangements?
+3 types of brokerage account arrangements

 When you decide to sign up for a brokerage account, you’ll have several types to choose from.
 Each type of brokerage account arrangement has its own unique characteristics and benefits.